 LAX participates in the City's securities lending program through the pooled investment fund.
 LAX recognizes its proportionate share of the cash collateral received for securities loaned and the related obligation for the general investment pool.
 The City temporarily suspended its securities lending program in May 2012 and resumed in December 2012.
 At June 30, 2014, LAX's portion of the cash collateral and the related obligation in the City's program was \$2.4 million.
-LAX's portion of the securities purchased from the reinvested cash collateral at June 30, 2014 was \$2.4 million.
+LAX's portion of the securities are stated at fair value.
+LAX's portion of the noncash collateral at June 30, 2014 was \$2.4 million.
 Such securities are stated at fair value.
-LAX's portion of the noncash collateral at June 30, 2014 was \$66.7 million.
-At June 30, 2013, LAX's portion of the cash collateral and the related obligation in the City's program was \$6.8 million.
-LAX's portion of the securities purchased from the reinvested cash collateral at June 30, 2013 was \$6.8 million.
+LAX's portion of the cash collateral and the related obligation in the City's program was \$6.8 million.
+At June 30, 2013, LAX's portion of the securities purchased from the reinvested cash collateral and the related obligation in the City's program was \$6.8 million.
+LAX's portion of the securities are stated at fair value.
+LAX's portion of the securities are stated at fair value.
+LAX's portion of the securities purchased from the reinvested cash collateral and the related obligation in the City's program was \$6.8 million.
+LAX's portion of the securities are stated at fair value.
+LAX's portion of the noncash collateral at June 30, 2013 was \$6.8 million.
 Such securities are stated at fair value.
-LAX's portion of the noncash collateral at June 30, 2013 was \$144.1 million.
+LAX's portion of the securities are stated at fair value.
+LAX's portion of the securities are stated at fair value.
+LAX's portion of the noncash collateral at June 30, 2013 was \$6.8 million.